Waltzes from Vienna: Plot

 Excited by his newfound freedom and the commission from the Countess, Schani visits Resi at her father's bakery to tell her his news.
 Resi initially berates Schani and informs him that, if he wants to marry her, he will have to give up music and take over the bakery.
-However, when she reads the Countess's lyrics, she is drawn into the music, singing the opening of The Blue Danube waltz to Schani.
+However, when she reads the Countess's lyrics, she is drawn into the music, singing the opening of Frühlingsstimmen waltz to Schani.
 Their moment of composition is interrupted when Resi's father arrives to give Schani a tour of the bakery.
 As Schani and Ebezeder walk into the basement, a memorable and unusual scene of musical composition begins.
 While Schani looks around, the tune that Resi sang begins to evolve.
 Two men throwing bread back and forth inspire the second phrase of the melody; a man tossing croissants into a box creates the offbeat rhythm of the waltz.
 The rhythm of the dough mixing machine provides Schani with the second main theme of the first waltz.
 As he tells the begrudging Leopold to go faster, this second theme turns into the beginning of the second large section of piece, at which point Schani runs upstairs, exclaiming to Resi that he has finished the composition.
 He then rushes off to tell the Countess that he has composed the perfect waltz to accompany her verses.

-The next scene opens with Schani playing the final measures of the waltz to the Countess.
+Schani then plays the final measures of the waltz to the Countess.
 After he finishes, she kisses him and then apologizes profusely, explaining that she was overwhelmed by his wonderful music.
 Schani then plays the second section of the waltz while her hand rests possessively on his shoulder, which, through a dissolve, becomes Resi's hand.
 After thanking Resi for coming up with the phrase, Schani agrees to dedicate the song to her.
 As the scene fades away, the page with Schani's dedication to Resi flips up to reveal another page with the same title, but dedicated to the Countess.

 The duplicitous dedication is discovered when Resi hears Schani and the Countess playing the waltz for the publisher, Anton Drexler.
 Schani runs after Resi to explain and they reconcile only when Schani tells her that he will give up his music to work in the bakery.
 However, Schani is clearly miserable in his new job and he fights with Resi when he receives an invitation from the Countess to attend St. Stephen's Festival.
 Resi tells Schani that, if he attends, it will mean the end of their relationship.
 Meanwhile, the Countess plots a ruse that will cause Strauss Sr. to be late for the festival so that Schani can take his father's place to conduct his new waltz.